-A lifetime of love for and involvement with horses create the foundation for the award-winning work of photographer Lynette Smith, instructor for the course, Equine Photography.
+A lifetime of love for and involvement with horses create the foundation for the award-winning work of photographer Lynette Smith.

 Based in Wenatchee, WA, Lynette is the owner of Lynette Smith Photography www.lynettesmithphotography.com.
 She is a member of the Equine Photographers Network and the American Quarter Horse Association.

 While photographing horses is her passion, her profession has her photographing everything from pets of all kinds to nature scenes and weddings.

 rescue, you must say that Michelle S. Staples